 ACES FAQs

 Beginning in Spring 2022, the college is focusing on assessment of ACES outcomes as a direct measure of Chaffey’s institutional learning outcomes (ILOs).
-While departments and programs may still choose to assess course SLOs, ACES-ILO data can be submitted in lieu of course SLO data.
-Since assessment of ACES-ILOs is still new to most departments and programs, the OAC recommendation is to contact your coordinator and/or department PSR representative to determine how to proceed with SLOs through Fall 2021.
+As programs revise and develop their own discipline-specific outcomes in Canvas, departments may begin assessing these course SLOs directly in Canvas.
+Programs are currently at different stages of ACES/SLO assessment.
+The OAC recommendation is to contact your coordinator and/or department PSR representative if you have any questions about the assessment plan for your program.

-• The Office of Institutional Research will run reports at the end of each semester that can identify information such as which ACES outcomes were attempted and in which courses, how many students were assessed and at what level they achieved, how many students completed requirements to earn a full digital badge for an ACES skill, etc.
+The Office of Institutional Research will run reports at the end of each semester that can identify information such as which ACES outcomes were attempted, in which courses, how many students were assessed, and at what level they achieved, etc. Department-specific assessment data will be made available to all program coordinators and department PSR representatives, who can then share with faculty.
+College-wide ACES assessment data is also available to the public through the Chaffey ACES dashboard: https://www.chaffey.edu/ir/aces.php

 ACES outcomes are assessed on a scale from 1 to 4.
 No progress toward skill completion is earned for a score of 1 (emerging) or 2 (developing) on a given outcome, while a score of 3 (achieving) or 4 (mastering) does earn progress toward skill completion.
 If a student does not submit the assignment, or if their work does not address the ACES outcome(s) being assessed, it is advised that faculty leave the score for the ACES outcome(s) unmarked.
 This should not affect students' grades, since it is advised that when ACES outcomes are added to a rubric, faculty uncheck the box that says, "Use this criterion for scoring."